blackst16/openshift3mlbparks/README.md

 # Sample application for OpenShift 3

+The source code has been modified with print statements to show how an application can discover kubernetes services.
+See src/main/java/org/openshift/mlbparks/mongo/DBConnection.java for details.

+Bob Kozdemba

 This sample application will create and deploy a JBoss EAP application server as well as a MongoDB database.
 The sample application will display a map and perform geospatial queries to populate the map with all Major League Baseball stadiums in the United States.